tematz/gsap-workshop/README.md

-Fundamental concepts and essential techniques to create impressive animations on your web pages.
+Fundamental concepts and essential techniques to create animations on your web pages.